bbelderbos/bbelderbos.github.io/_posts/2017-01-31-pybites-blog.md

 layout: post
 title: Pybit.es - our new Python blog
 comments: True
-summary: The last 5-and-a-half weeks have been Python on steroids.
+summary: The last six weeks have been Python on steroids.
 Julian and myself launched a new blog where we share our Python learning.
 A post on my learning so far.
 categories: [Projects]
 tags: [Python, blog, pelican, codechallenges]
 image: pybites_blog.png
 ---

-The last 5-and-a-half weeks have been Python on steroids.
+The last six weeks have been Python on steroids.
 [Julian]((http://techmoneykids.com)) and myself launched a new blog where we share our Python learning.
 A post on my learning so far.

 <h3>Enter PyBites</h3>

 On [PyBites](http://pybit.es) we do code challenges, publish tutorials and a weekly tweet digests of Python-related news.
-We have some good momentum going on and above all, we're learning and sharing a lot of Python this way.
+We have great momentum, are constantly learning and use the blog to share our passion for Python.

 ![our labor of passion]({{ site.baseurl }}/assets/pybites_home.png)